 Christmas Card Photos

-He is at Epcot’s American Adventure and Disney Springs, to name just a few.
-You can also see St. Nick in the parade during the Christmas parties at Magic Kingdom.
+He is at Epcot’s American Adventure and Disney Springs, just to name a few.
+You can also see him in the parade during the Christmas parties at Magic Kingdom.

-In addition to all of the wonderfully tasty snacks you will find on a daily basis at Disney World, you can find special holiday favorites during November and December.
-These can be find throughout the parks and resorts.
+In addition to all of the regular tasty snacks you will find daily at Disney World, you can find special holiday favorites during November and December throughout the parks and resorts.